 - 2.5 to 3.5 TOG – is best where the room temperature is around 18°C to 21°C

 - 3.5 TOG – is best where the room temperature is 18°C and below

-Also be aware that sleeping bags made from some fabrics such as merino are not tog rated as these fabrics adjust according to temperature.
+Also be aware that sleeping bags made from some fabrics such as merino are not tog rated and don’t comply with the baby sleeping bag tog guide, as these fabrics adjust according to temperature.

 If the temperature ranges quite a bit where you live, then you may need to get two or more different sleeping bags with a different tog rating to use at different times of the years.